 If you are referring to content generated by AI tools within your work, we recommend that you include the shareable link to the content if available, or otherwise include this AI-generated content as an appendix or supplemental information.
 It is also good practice to include the question or prompt that generated the response to provide context for your readers.

-Two sets of reference guidelines are provided below for each style - one is for AI tools that include shareable URLs to the outputs generated from text prompts, which enables your readers to access the outputs themselves.
-The other is for AI tools that do not provide shareable links, meaning that the readers of your work cannot access the same information themselves.
+Two sets of reference guidelines are provided below for each style - one is for AI tools that include shareable URLs to the outputs generated from text prompts.
+The other is for AI tools that do not provide shareable links, meaning that the readers of your work cannot access the AI-generated outputs.

 The current (April 2023) guidelines from the APA style manual editors are to reference outputs from AI tools such as ChatGPT in a similar way to referencing software outputs.
 Use the name of the creator of the tool as the author and include both an in-text citation and a reference list entry.
 If a shareable URL to the content is available, include it in your reference list entry.
 If the content is not shareable, include the prompt used and the output generated in an appendix.
 Include the general URL for the tool and a note about the appendix in the reference list entry.